 Patrick Kyalo.
-Patrick joined the NRCA board in April 2019.
+Patrick joined the NRCF board in April 2019.
 Patrick holds a Bachelors of Arts in Anthropology from the University of Nairobi, a Post-Graduate Diploma in Human Resources Management from the Kenya Institute of Management, and certificates in public relations, counselling and project management.
 He is currently undertaking a Masters of Science in Human Resources Management at Jomo Kenyatta University of Agriculture & Technology.

 Patrick has experience managing human resource programs and strengthening organization systems in Kenya, the Democratic Republic of Congo (DRC) and South Sudan.
 He is currently working at Christian Health Association of Kenya.
 He has previously worked with Amref Health Africa (Kenya), OXFAM Great Britain (Kenya, South Sudan, and DRC), and Intrahealth International through the USAID Capacity Kenya Project (Kenya).

-Patrick’s main focus as an NRCA board member is human capital development and management and NGO capacity support.
+Patrick’s main focus as an NRCF board member is human capital development and management and NGO capacity support.
 He provides advisory and policy guidance on human resources and institutional compliance matters.
 He is also interested in talent development and management, partnerships with potential training institutions and employment services for graduates.

 Robert Murimi.
-Robert joined the NRCA board in 2016 and was elected to be the board chair in January 2019.
+Robert joined the NRCF board in 2016 and was elected to be the board chair in January 2019.
 He holds a Masters of Business Administration in Marketing and Strategic Management from the United States International University – San Diego Campus (California, U.S.), and a Bachelors of Science in Business Administration (Marketing Option) from the United States International University – Nairobi Campus (Nairobi, Kenya).

 Robert is currently working as Chief Trainer/Lead Consultant at Impact Change Ltd. and has been there since 2009.
 He previously worked as an Associate Consultant (Business and Marketing) at Consultants for Effective Training Ltd., Marketing Director at Alfagen Furnishers Ltd., Marketing and Operations Manager at Art Ltd., and Area Manager (Eastern Division) at Gestetner Ltd.

-In his service to NRCA as board chair, Robert focuses on program implementation, policy development, and leads the board to ensure strategic plans are successfully implemented and objectives achieved.
+In his service to NRCF as board chair, Robert focuses on program implementation, policy development, and leads the board to ensure strategic plans are successfully implemented and objectives achieved.
 Robert is also actively involved in alumni development, youth leadership and mentorship, and supports students in grades 8 and 12 who are taking their final exams by helping them learn goal setting and studying techniques.

 Robert is motivated by the desire to touch peoples’ lives positively, especially the young ones.
 He is excited when their lives are transformed through programs with which he is involved.

 Catherine Naliaka.
-Catherine joined the NRCA board in April 2019.
+Catherine joined the NRCF board in April 2019.
 Catherine holds a Bachelors in Education, a Masters of Science in Maternal and Child Health, a Masters of Arts in Child Development, a Diploma in Human Resources, a Diploma in Counseling, and a Post-Graduate Diploma in Project Planning and Management.
 She is currently pursuing her Ph.D. in Child and Youth Development.